-Transfer admission to Washington University is both selective and competitive.
+Transfer admission to Washington University is selective and competitive.
 In any given year any academic division may have from zero to a small handful of slots available.
-With this small number of transfer spots open, we recommend the strongest candidates for admission present proof of a high school diploma or equivalent and proof of a high level of academic success at their current institution.
-Transfer applicants are required to submit transcripts reflecting all collegiate work undertaken.
-The applicant should submit the Common Application and Washington University's brief supplemental questions at commonapp.org.
+We recommend the strongest candidates for admission present proof of a high school diploma or equivalent and proof of a high level of academic success at their current institution.
+Transfer applicants are required to submit a portfolio of design/art work completed at another college or university for review by the Architecture faculty, along with transcripts reflecting all collegiate work undertaken.
+Submit the Common Application at commonapp.org or the Coalition Application at www.coalitionforcollegeaccess.org.
 Your application must be accompanied by a $75 nonrefundable application fee.
-Transfer students are required to submit a portfolio of design/art work completed at another college or university for review by the Architecture faculty.

 Washington University encourages and gives full consideration to all applicants for admission, financial aid, and employment.
 The University does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability, or genetic information.
-Inquiries about compliance should be addressed to the University's Vice Chancellor for Human Resources, Washington University, Campus Box 1184, One Brookings Drive, St. Louis, MO 63130.
+Applicants with a prior criminal history will not be automatically disqualified from consideration for admission.